 If you would like further information on the housing application process, please visit the Citizens Information website www.citizensinformation.ie

-Our properties are located across Ireland.
+Our properties are located across the Republic of Ireland.

 Social housing is rented housing for people on low incomes with affordable rents.
 It is provided by local authorities and housing associations.
 Social housing makes up approximately 10% of all the housing stock in Ireland, with housing associations, including Oaklee Housing providing 27,000 tenancies.
 Rents for social housing are either set at an affordable level or are in a majority of cases based on a household’s income and will vary depending on the household’s circumstances and income changes.